-Rochester Tigers and Rochester United will be playing for the Matt Dingwall memorial trophy on the weekend, named in honour of the Tigers stalwart who died on 2011.By Zach Hubber
+Rochester Tigers and Rochester United will be playing for the Matt Dingwall memorial trophy on the weekend, named in honour of the Tigers stalwart who died on 2011.ZACH HUBBER January 18, 2013 4:11am

 Bragging rights are not the only thing on the line for Rochester Tigers and Rochester United when the sides meet at Windridge Oval on the weekend, with both sides looking to claim the Matt Dingwall memorial trophy.